Our financial performance for the year continues to be strong in all areas, despite the impact of the pandemic on the wider economy.

 Turnover increased by £6.3 million or 8%, due to £4.9 million in development for sale, £1.6 million increase in rental income, £0.5 million increase in Progress Lifeline income part offset by £0.7 million due to increased voids.

 Operating costs increased by £2.3 million or 4% mainly due to Progress Lifeline costs £0.5 million due to volume growth, increased expenditure from social housing lettings £1.9 million, impacted by increased maintenance of £0.8 million, increased management employees costs due to compliance-related appointments £0.8 million, depreciation of housing properties £0.3 million and service charge costs £0.1 million partly offset by impairment of housing properties £0.3 million.

-The cost of sales of £1.1 million, a decrease of £0.4 million, was a direct result of reduced levels of shared ownership sales activity.
+The cost of sales has increased by £3.8 million, a direct result of increased shared ownership sales activity and Concert Living sales.

-The Group, therefore, had £271 million net assets at the end of the year.
+The Group had £274.5 million net assets at the year-end.